Kee1112/hacknite/README.md

 - AlexNet (CNN for image classification)

 ### USAGE
-- **User Access:** Farmers can upload images of affected crops through a web-based interface.
+- **User Access:** Farmers can upload or capture images of affected crops through a web-based interface.
 - **Processing:** The system analyzes the image using the AlexNet model and cross-references spatial data.
 - **Prediction Output:** It provides a disease diagnosis, severity level, and suggested preventive measures.